Controlled Zeno-Induced Localization of Free Fermions in a Quasiperiodic Chain: Effective non-Hermitian description of the monitored dynamics

 \section{Effective non-Hermitian description of the monitored dynamics}

-In this section, we present a detailed derivation of the localization length for the monitored AAH model with strong monitoring.
+We now develop an analytical description of the steady-state localization observed in the monitored AAH chain.
+The central idea is that, in the quantum Zeno regime, strong local measurements suppress coherent hopping and produce a separation of time scales: typical QSD trajectories concentrate near a sharply defined dominant energy while their spatial profiles remain localized up to controlled fluctuations.
+This allows us to construct an instantaneous effective description in which the monitored dynamics is represented by a non-Hermitian potential reconstructed from typical trajectory snapshots, without invoking postselection.
 We begin by showing that the long-time dynamics is governed by a dominant energy scale.
-Next, we analyze fluctuations of a localized state within a manifold of pointer states that dominate the long-time dynamics in the quantum Zeno regime.
+Next, we describe and analyze fluctuations of a localized state within a manifold of pointer states that dominate the long-time dynamics in the quantum Zeno regime.
 This allows us to write an effective potential and its fluctuations emerging from the QSD evolution.
 Finally, using the transfer-matrix formalism, we determine the Lyapunov exponent and the corresponding localization length.